arifarman02/selective-audio-engine/README.md

-# selective-audio-engine
+# remix-recognition-system
-A simple selective audio engine to identify songs.
+A system that can identify remixed versions of songs